clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - Radio has a ton of properties.
-- `name` - The browser needs to knwo taht each button is part of the same group, so selecting one option will de-select the others.
+- `name` - The browser needs to know that each button is part of the same group, so selecting one option will de-select the others.
 This is done with the `name` prop.
-Each radio button ina gruop should sahre the same `name`.
+Each radio button ina group should share the same `name`.
 - `value` - Each radio button has its own value.
 This property will be copied over to our React state when the option is ticked.
 This is the definition / meaning for each radio button.
-- `id` - like other form contorls, this is needed so that the `<label>` can be associated wtiht he right input, so that clicking the label focuses the input.
+- `id` - like other form controls, this is needed so that the `<label>` can be associated with he right input, so that clicking the label focuses the input.
 - `checked` - This is the prop that binds a given radio button to our React state, making it a controlled value.
 It should be set to a boolean value: `true` if it's ticked, `false` if it is not.
 Only one radio button should be set to `true` at a time.

 - In most cases we bind React state to `value`.
 In this case, we don't have a single `value` prop to bind to, since we have multiple radio buttons.